ECO 211 SYLLABUS -- Fall 2008

 The following suggestions should help you learn economics:

 2. Attend class.
 Your instructor will review the material from the textbook, add additional material, and answer questions.
-Come to class with your questions and problems.
+Come to class with your questions.
 While in class TAKE NOTES and lots of them!
 We will go fast.
 If you want something repeated, ASK.

 3. Do problems.
 The assignment web page lists the problems from the textbook and Study Guide that you are responsible for in each unit.
 DO THEM ALL.
 If you can't do these problems you will do poorly on the quizzes and exams.